Strain correlation functions in isotropic elastic bodies: Large wavelength limit for two-dimensional systems: Introduction

-\paragraph*{Outline.} We begin by summarizing some pertinent properties of isotropic tensor fields.
-Technical points concerning the model system and the data production of tensorial fields in various coordinate systems are discussed thereafter.
-This is followed by the presentation of our main numerical results, a summary and an outlook.
-More details may be found in the Appendix both on the theoretical background (cf.~Appendices~\ref{ten}, \ref{app_elastmicro}, \ref{app_Cabcd} and \ref{app_propagator}) and on computational issues (cf.~Appendices~\ref{app_FT}, \ref{app_comp} and \ref{app_elastmacro}).
-The strain response due to an imposed stress point source is discussed in Appendix~\ref{app_propagator}.
+We begin in Sec.~\ref{theo} with some general theoretical considerations on isotropic tensor fields.
+Technical points concerning the model system and the data production of tensorial fields on discrete grids are discussed in Sec.~\ref{tech}.
+This is followed in Sec.~\ref{res} by the presentation of our main numerical results.
+The strain response due to an imposed stress point source is discussed in Sec.~\ref{response}.
+A summary and an outlook are given in Sec.~\ref{conc}.
+More details may be found in the Appendix both on the theoretical background (cf.~Appendices~\ref{ten} and \ref{app_Cabcd}) and on computational issues (cf.~Appendices~\ref{app_FT} and \ref{app_comp}).